Motion of slightly compressible fluids in a bounded domain. II: Introduction

-Our analysis of fluid motion will be partly in Euler and partly in Lagrangian coordinates.
-Spatial derivatives and many $L^2$ estimates involving them will be done using Euler coordinates.
-Time derivatives will usually be written in Lagrangian coordinates or (what is essentially the same) with material derivatives in Euler coordinates.
-This seems to be the best way to study the situation because the $L^2$ estimates are simpler in Euler coordinates, but the Lagrange coordinates make it possible to write some of the equations as ordinary differential equations on a function space.
-In fact one result, the $C^1$ dependence on initial data, is true in Lagrange coordinates, but not in Euler.
+Our analysis of fluid motion will be partly in Eulerian and partly in Lagrangian coordinates.
+Spatial derivatives and many $L^2$ estimates involving them will be done using Eulerian coordinates.
+Time derivatives will usually be written in Lagrangian coordinates or (what is essentially the same) as material derivatives in Eulerian coordinates.
+This seems to be the best way to study the situation because the $L^2$ estimates are simpler in Eulerian coordinates, but the Lagrangian coordinates make it possible to write some of the equations as ordinary differential equations on a function space.
+In fact one result, the $C^1$ dependence on initial data, is true in Lagrangian coordinates, but not in Eulerian coordinates.